Austrian Holocaust survivor "Mrs. Gertrude" dies at 94

 “I did not come back to Vienna to be oppressed again.
 I swear to myself that I will not put up with anything anymore.
 I’m going to fight with my mouth," APA quoted her as saying.

-Pressburger also published a memoir that she co-wrote with author Marion Groihofer.
+Pressburger also published a memoir that she co-wrote with author Marlene Groihofer.
+In the book “Gelebt, Erlebt, Ueberlebt" or "Lived, Experienced, Survived” she described her family's arrival in Auschwitz in 1944.

+Her mother and the two brothers were sent away on a truck.
+Gertrude herself was sent in another direction and she quickly lost sight of her father too.
+Pressburger constantly looked for her family members in the death camp until a stranger approached her, pointed to the smoke coming out of the chimneys behind the barracks and told her that all the people driven away on the truck were gassed and burned already.
+That, Pressburger, wrote, was the moment when she understood that they had been murdered.

 In 2016, Pressburger addressed Austria's younger generation in an online video, warning against the humiliations and exclusion of minorities amid the far-right rhetoric in the country's presidential election.
 She called on young Austrians to go out and vote.
 The video was watched and shared several million times.